gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

 Departments are a way to categorise similar products.
 A product can lie in multiple departments.
-For example, a skirt can below to the &#39;Women&#39;s Fashion&#39; Department while a handbag can lie in &#39;Women&#39;s Accessories&#39; Department.
+For example, a skirt can below to the 'Women's Fashion' Department while a handbag can lie in 'Women's Accessories' Department.
 Use this API to list all the departments.
 If successful, returns the list of departments specified in `DepartmentResponse`

 Success Response: